“The practice of art is a psychological activity”

 Most artists I work with experience periods of self-doubt, anxiety, financial stress, and difficulty staying connected to their practice in a way that aligns with their values and adapts to changing lives.

-Therapy can provide a consistent space to work through existing challenges and habitual patterns.
 As both a licensed therapist and an active visual artist, I understand the joys and common pitfalls of an artist's life.
 My background in the arts shapes how I understand therapy as something that unfolds over time, often in new and surprising ways.

 Access to mental health care can be financial challenging for many artists.
 I offer sliding scale pricing to those who cannot afford my full fee.

-There are also multiple arts organizations that provide additional resources and short-term financial support for mental health services.
+There are multiple arts organizations that provide additional resources and short-term financial support for mental health services.
 Here are a few:

 Artists at Risk Connection